Search Tuning

 #

-# The final score for a variable suggestion is a weighted sum of points from two sources:
+# The final score for a variable suggestion is a weighted sum of points from three sources:

 # The total usage will be used as a tie-breaker if the same points are scored